 Wrapping and leaving the bread at room temperature softens the whole bread, including the crust.
 This storage method is quite handy for bread rolls, but only keep it in the bag for 24 hours.
 After this, the moisture tends to start developing mould.

 If you are looking for ways to improve your bread, sometimes adding too much yeast can be your problem.

 Can I freeze bread?

-If you plan to keep bread for more than a day or two, wrap it in a bag or plastic wrap and place in the freezer as soon as possible.
+If you plan to keep bread for more than a day or two, wrap it in a bag or plastic wrap and place it in the freezer as soon as possible.
 Double wrapping the bags is often advantageous as it creates better insulation from freezer burn.

-Once the bread is removed for defrosting, remove the bags and wrap in a tea towel to prevent it from turning soggy.
+Once the bread is removed for defrosting, remove the bags and wrap it in a tea towel to prevent it from turning soggy.

 Why does sliced bread stay fresh?